 One day of Lord Brahma, the creator, is equivalent to a thousand Chatur-Yugas, totaling 4.32 billion years, and his night is of equal length.
 His lifespan, known as a Kalpa, is 100 such Brahma years, amounting to over 311 trillion terrestrial years.
 Within each Kalpa, there are fourteen Manvantaras, periods each presided over by a different Manu, the progenitor of mankind.
 Each Manvantara lasts approximately 71 Chatur-Yugas, and during each Manvantara, there are distinct Devas, Indras, and SaptaRishis (seven sages) who guide the universe.
+These divine figures-Manus, Indras, and SaptaRishis-are core components of the Exploring the Pantheon of Hindu Gods: Deities, Symbolism, and Worship Practices, each playing vital roles across cosmic cycles.

 The Manus of Different Manvantaras